 The venerated Formosa Cafe has long been a destination restaurant and watering hole for celebrities and filmmakers, especially those working in nearby studios.
 But in December 2016, the 94-year-old eatery suddenly closed its doors overnight, shocking Angelenos, tourists and local history buffs.
 Now, two-and-a-half years later, the Formosa will again serve its loyal clientele and is scheduled to re-open in the summer of 2019.

-Ownership is currently under the 1933 Group, who has already restored an impressive portfolio of historic bars in Los Angeles, including the Highland Park Bowl, the Idle Hour, and the Harlowe.
+Ownership is now under the 1933 Group, who has already restored an impressive portfolio of historic bars in Los Angeles, including the Highland Park Bowl, the Idle Hour, and the Harlowe.
 Upholding the company’s dedication to preservation, the 1933 Group recognizes the Formosa Cafe as “a true Hollywood landmark in the grandest sense” and “plans to honor every detail in the restoration.”
 The city of West Hollywood has recently designated the restaurant a local cultural resource.

 1933 Group partner Bobby Green said, “The contributions of Chinese Americans to this city as well as Hollywood hasn’t been fully recognized.
 As a fan of Arthur’s first book Forbidden City, USA, I knew he was the perfect person to showcase the Chinese American influence on early Hollywood, and what better place to tell this story than the beloved Formosa.”